ansible/ansible/CODING_GUIDELINES.md

 Git Practices
 =============

-Pull requests cannot be accepted that contain merge commits.
+Pull requests cannot be accepted if they contain merge commits.

 Always do "git pull --rebase" and "git rebase" vs "git pull" or "git merge".
+See [rebasing a pull request](https://docs.ansible.com/ansible/latest/dev_guide/developing_rebasing.html) for more information.

 Always create a new branch for each pull request to avoid intermingling different features or fixes on the same branch.